huaweicloud/terraform-provider-huaweicloudstack/website/docs/r/lb_loadbalancer_v2.html.markdown

 * `admin_state_up` - (Optional) The administrative state of the Loadbalancer.
     A valid value is true (UP) or false (DOWN).

-* `flavor` - (Optional) The UUID of a flavor.
-Changing this creates a new loadbalancer.

 * `loadbalancer_provider` - (Optional) The name of the provider.
+For Region Type I, only VLB is supported.
+   For Region Type II, VLB, native load balancers, and load balancers of third-party providers are supported.
    Changing this creates a new loadbalancer.

-* `security_group_ids` - (Optional) A list of security group IDs to apply to the loadbalancer.
-The security groups must be specified by ID and not name (as opposed to how they are configured with the Compute Instance).

 ## Attributes Reference

 The following attributes are exported:

+* `id` - The unique ID for the load balancer.
 * `region` - See Argument Reference above.
 * `vip_subnet_id` - See Argument Reference above.
 * `name` - See Argument Reference above.